huggingface/transformers/docs/source/en/tasks/semantic_segmentation.md

 <Youtube id="dKE8SIt9C-w"/>

-Image segmentation models separate areas corresponding to different objects in an image.
+Image segmentation models separate areas corresponding to different areas of interest in an image.
 These models work by assigning a label to each pixel.
 There are several types of segmentation: semantic segmentation, instance segmentation, and panoptic segmentation.

 In this guide, we will:
 1. [Take a look at different types of segmentation](#Types-of-Segmentation),